grpc/grpc-go/examples/features/mutual_tls/README.md

 # Mutual TLS

-In mutual TLS, the client and the server authenticates each other. gRPC allows users to configure mutual TLS at the connection level.
+In mutual TLS, the client and the server authenticate each other. gRPC allows users to configure mutual TLS at the connection level.

 ## Try it